 4h30

-The Barcelona Marathon permits runners using a Joëlette.
-However, each accompanying person must also have a bib.
+The Barcelona Marathon allows runners with a joëlette.
+However, each accompanying person must also have a race bib.

 You can check the race rules here